dansmyers/Simulation/4-Queues/Deliverables/1-Queuestions.md

 If *s* must stay fixed at 75 ms, what is the maximum arrival rate we can sustain while keeping *R* ≤ 1 second?

-### Power Management in Datacenters
+### Power management

 There has been a large amount of recent research on reducing the economic and environmental impact caused by the energy demands of modern datacenters.
 One of the most basic strategies for conserving energy is **dynamic voltage scaling** (DVS).
 By reducing the operating voltage of a processor, we can its reduce energy consumption in exchange for decreased performance.

 Suppose we have a set of *k* servers, each operating as an M/M/1 queue capable of running at a maximum rate *µ*.
 The total arrival rate to the entire set of servers is *λ*.
 Assume the service rate of each server scales linearly with its power consumption (this is probably not realistic).
 Consider two basic operating strategies:

 - Turn on all *k* servers, each running at a fraction 1 / *k* of its maximum power.
 In this scenario, the arrival rate at each queue is *λ* / *k* and the each queue’s service rate is *µ* / *k*.